 As the success of an IND program relies as much upon the planning as the execution, every program is overseen and carried out by scientists and program management professionals who are dedicated to both discovery and development.
 This allows lead candidate selection to flow seamlessly into development.
 With a deep understanding of investigational new drug programs and Charles River’s comprehensive portfolio of services, our teams can create custom solutions for our clients.

-2019 American College of Toxicology Annual Meeting Resources
+Society of Toxicology (SOT) 59th Annual Meeting and ToxExpo Resources

 Drug Development Process and IND-Enabling Programs